johnd9090/Text101/README.md

 # Text101
 Text101 is a very simple text adventure.
 The user will read the story and press a single key from a list of one or more.
 The computer then will display a new screen of text in response to this input.

+Escape the prison!

-Compiled game binary is: Text101.exe
+Compiled game binary is:
+  Text101.exe